ldynia/archcolider/Business goal and scope.md

 [Smart-fridge](https://github.com/ldynia/archcolider/blob/master/docs/PRESENTATION%20-%20Design%20and%20Analysis%20of%20Software%20Architectures%20PDF%20Ver.pdf) is like a food/drink kiosks that you can mount everywhere, it's connected to company's backoffice.
 They have independent system and API.

-## Random

-1. At some point in time, all that staff might be integrated with smart devices.
-But it requires a serious work with user's personal data.
-1. Fridges linkage, modularized system support -don't think about that
-1. Send new meal request to a 3rd party kitchen
-1. Send inventory updates to central kitchen

 ## Purchasing

 Via web-site and dedicated mobile application.

 ## Authentication